Experimental demonstration of non-local magic in a superconducting quantum processor: Materials and Methods

 Since the number of possible Clifford combinations for a single-qubit is not particularly demanding, being $\vert \overline{C_1} \vert = 24$, in this work, we have used all the possible unitaries to experimentally assess the fundamental quantities cited above for single-qubit states.
 For two-qubits, instead, the number of possible products of single-qubit Clifford unitaries dramatically increases ($\vert \overline{C_1\otimes C_1} \vert = 576$) and in general the cardinality grows as $24^N$.
 To reduce the experimental effort in calculating two-qubit states and purities, we have randomly picked $N_{ \rm rand}=400$ Clifford gates from the $C_2$ gate set, where $N_{ \rm rand}$ is the number of randomizations.

 For each choice of single-qubit Clifford $C$, we measure the readout probability vector $P(\textbf{s}|C)$.
 The vector components of $P(\textbf{s}|C)$ are obtained as the number of events $n_{ \textbf{s}}$ for which the measured output corresponds to the computational basis states represented by the bitstring $\textbf{s}$ normalized to the total number of shots measurements $N_{ \rm shot}$, $p_{\textbf{s}}=n_{\textbf{s}}/N_{ \rm shot}$.
-The state assignment process uses the discrimination threshold obtained by an initialization experiment, unique for each quantum state preparation.
+The state assignment process uses the discrimination threshold obtained by an initialization experiment, unique for each quantum state preparation (as detailed in SI Appendix Sec.
+1).